#1 Global Leader in Data Resilience

 In this example, diskspd was used to intentionally lock the file to force the error to occur within Veeam Backup & Replication.
 While this is an unlikely real-world scenario, this is only meant to demonstrate utilizing the Process Explorer Search function.

-• LSOF — LSOF used without any options will show a list of all open files belonging to active processes.
+• lsof — Displays a list of actively open files.
 Specifying a particular file will show active processes for that file.
-If the file name is known using the following:

 sudo find -L /proc/*/fd -maxdepth 1 -print -exec readlink {} \;

-In either scenario, one must verify that the file is not actively modified.
-File Locks can come from a variety of sources.
-If a job is unexpectedly terminated due to a network drop, it is plausible that the Veeam Agent finished but never received a terminate command.
+Regardless of the method used, you must verify that the file is not actively being modified.
+File locks can come from various sources.
+For example, if a job is unexpectedly terminated due to a network drop, it is possible that the Veeam Agent finished but never received a terminate command.
 If the repository uses deduplication, the storage may have too aggressive of a profile active and is locking the file(s) as soon as Veeam releases a lock on them.

 To submit feedback regarding this article, please click this link: Send Article Feedback